wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusOverview.md

 The Modbus TCP EDS adapter communicates with any device conforming to the Modbus TCP/IP protocol through a gateway or router.
 The Modbus slave devices and routers do not need to be on the same subnet as Edge Data Store.

-To install a Modbus EDS adapter, please reference [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) on how to add a new component to Edge Data Store.
+To install a Modbus EDS adapter, see [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) on how to add a new component to Edge Data Store.
 The example below covers configuring a EDS adapter named Modbus1.
-If another EDS adapter has been installed, please substitute the name of the installed adapter in the below example for Modbus1.
+If another EDS adapter has been installed, please substitute the name of the installed adapter in the following example for Modbus1.

 ## Supported features
 ### Register types